Call for Applications

 - Contribute to the conference goals through interaction with other re searchers and conference events

-The Doctoral Consortium will be held as a workshop on December 30th, 2017, in parallel with the ICICT conference.
-Student participants in the Doctoral Consortium will have to register for the conference and will be provided full access to all the sessions of ICICT-2017.
+The Doctoral Consortium will be held as a workshop in parallel with the ICICT conference.
+Student participants in the Doctoral Consortium will have to register for the conference and will be provided full access to all the sessions of ICICT 2019.

-Students that meet the eligibility requirements should submit the following as a single pdf file:
+Students that meet the eligibility requirements should submit the following: